Saturday, March 12, 2011

 Conserve the Truth

-Report: Reid Says Roberts 'Didn't TBoldell Us the Truth'
+Report: Reid Says Roberts 'Didn't Tell Us the Truth'

 Chief Justice Roberts made senators believe that he was “not too conservative.”
 What does that mean?
 I’m all for Supreme Court justices not pushing political agendas, but this seems like the ultimate in slippery-slope argumentation.
 “Too conservative” for who?